Virasoro constraints on moduli of sheaves and vertex algebras: Rank reduction via wall-crossing

 \begin{assumption} Let $\grave{\CA}$ be the abelian category of pairs $U\otimes \CO_X\to F$, where $F$ is a sheaf with $\dim(F)\leq 1$ and $U$ a vector space.\footnote{As opposed to $\acute{\CA}$ which was used in \cite{Jo21} to denote the category of all pairs without the restriction on dimension.} Then the assumptions in \cite[Assumption 5.1-5.3]{Jo21} hold for this category and a surface $S$ such that $h^{0,2}(S)=0$ with

-Note that the data used in \cite[Assumption 4.4]{Jo21} was constructed in Definition~\ref{def: pairVOA}.
+\end{assumption} \begin{remark}Note that the data used in \cite[Assumption 4.4]{Jo21} was constructed in Definition~\ref{def: pairVOA}.
 Most of the assumptions 5.1 - 5.3 are satisfied by a simple adaptation of the arguments in \cite[Sections 8.2 and 8.3]{Jo21}.
 New ideas are needed only for the assumptions 5.2(b) and 5.2(h) where one needs to show that the stacks of semistable pairs are finite type and the moduli spaces of stable quiver-pairs defined in \cite[Def.
-5.5]{Jo21} are proper. \end{assumption}
+5.5]{Jo21} are proper.\end{remark}

-Under this assumption, formula \eqref{eq: rankreductionwallcrossing} holds also in the case $(m,d)=(2,1)$.
-These assumptions can be summarized as follows without going into too much detail:

 An important point in the rank reduction induction that we will use is that there are no contributions of rank 0 objects in the wall-crossing formula above.